almostengr/robinsonservices/mainwebsite/docs/about.md

 ## Customer Reviews

-Thank you Kennth for the wonderful Job and espeically so for ensuring the mismatched bottom panel works with the structure.
+Thank you Kenneth for the wonderful Job and especially so for ensuring the mismatched bottom panel works with the structure.

 *Handy Customer, May 2021*